 1. ¡Hola!
 (Hello!)

 There’s no better way to open a friendly conversation than with a nice, well-delivered, “Hello!”
-It also might be the simplest phrase in your repertoire.
+It is easily one of the most common Spanish words you’ll hear.

 2. ¡Buenos días!
 (Good morning!)

 When you want to learn easy Spanish phrases, it’s not a bad idea to start with this one.
 This common greeting is a go-to conversation-starter over a hearty breakfast and a fresh cup of coffee.

 This phrase may be just as common a phrase as the one above and probably is used just as much.
 Whether you use it at the beginning of your night, at the end, or both, it’s a must-know phrase.
 Just like you would use “good evening” in English, use this phrase when greeting someone later in the day or night.